JYMarz/Lumix_wifi_tether/README.md

 Leave the 2 first lines as comments;

 The 3 following lines are the absolute paths of the Yolo files, in the order .weights, .cfg, and the file containing the classes names.
+Be aware of using \\ (instead of \) in your file paths.

 The next lines contain each the name of the objects you want to detect.